mikaelgreenbyte/ReviewNinja-Welcome/ReadMe.md

 automatically.

 Another key feature you need to know about is ninja stars.
 Ninja stars are how you communicate that a pull request is okay to merge.
+This is much nicer!
 You can set, by repository, how many ninja stars you think pull requests should have before merging.